xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/console-mode-execution/condition%20to%20stop%20-%202.png" alt="execution configurations" width=70%>

-      From **version 8.1.0 onwards**, you can terminate execution conditionally with the option: **Terminate the execution once the total number of test failures reaches the input threshold**.
+      From **version 8.1.0 onwards**, you can terminate execution after T test failures (T is the failure threshold value) with the option: **Terminate the execution once the total number of test failures reaches the input threshold**.

    * **Katalon TestOps**: Override the Project ID in Katalon TestOps (available from **version 7.8** onwards).